+Thank you for your interest in our program!
 Bowling Green State University offers a Master of Fine Arts (MFA) degree in Creative Writing.
-Students will be expected to concentrate in either poetry or fiction and are requested to have all materials to our office by January 15 prior to the fall semester they wish to enter the Program.
+MFA students will be expected to concentrate in either poetry or fiction and all application materials must be sent to the Graduate College.
 Please follow the guidelines carefully when preparing your application.
-Thank you for your interest in our program.

 Please do not submit screenplays, children's stories, fantasy or science fiction.

 Applicants will be expected to meet the admission requirements of the English Department.
 Based on a 4.0 grading scale, the minimal GPA to be accepted is 3.0 overall, and at least 3.2 in English courses taken, although an English major is not necessary.